hotwired/turbo-site/docs/handbook/06_building.md

 Turbolinks evaluates `<script>` elements in a page’s `<body>` each time it renders the page.
 You can use inline body scripts to set up per-page JavaScript state or bootstrap client-side models.
 To install behavior, or to perform more complex operations when the page changes, avoid script elements and use the `turbo-drive:load` event instead.

-Annotate `<script>` elements with `data-turbo-drive-eval="false"` if you do not want Turbo to evaluate them after rendering.
+Annotate `<script>` elements with `data-turbo-eval="false"` if you do not want Turbo to evaluate them after rendering.
 Note that this annotation will not prevent your browser from evaluating scripts on the initial page load.

 ### Loading Your Application’s JavaScript Bundle